paladin-t/bitty/lib/imgui/docs/README.md

 See: [Articles about the IMGUI paradigm](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) to read/learn about the Immediate Mode GUI paradigm.

+Getting started?
+For first-time users having issues compiling/linking/running or issues loading fonts, please use [GitHub Discussions](https://github.com/ocornut/imgui/discussions).

-For questions, bug reports, requests, feedback, you may post on [GitHub Issues](https://github.com/ocornut/imgui/issues) or [GitHub Discussions](https://github.com/ocornut/imgui/discussions).
+For other questions, bug reports, requests, feedback, you may post on [GitHub Issues](https://github.com/ocornut/imgui/issues).
 Please read and fill the New Issue template carefully.

 Private support is available for paying business customers (E-mail: _contact @ dearimgui dot com_).